PoleMovebook is an online pole dance dictionary with a bunch of extra tools and features on top.

 Pole Dancing FAQ:

 Classes are the absolute best way to learn, especially as you’re just starting.
 If there is a pole studio near you, you will be able to connect with the local pole community by taking classes.
 Otherwise, online classes are a great option.
-One studio I recommend for online beginner lessons is Ascendance Studios.
-There, you can even take non-pole classes like floorwork, ballet, conditioning, and flexibility while being a part of the pole community.
+Some live-with-feedback studioa I love for online beginner lessons are Pole Dance Academy Online and Miss Filly's Pole Institute.

 While upper body strength is certainly a great head start, you don't have to be strong to start pole dancing.
 There are a bunch of moves and skills that you can work on even without lifting your bodyweight off the ground.
 And the more you pole dance, the stronger you'll get.
 Just like any other sport, pole is a journey; you get better over time.